-Assorted Halloween candy, Halloween themed items, a dozen fresh baked cookies, trail mix/sunflower seeds, caramel apples, apple juice, personalized greeting card
+Assorted Halloween candy, Halloween themed items, a dozen fresh baked cookies, trail mix, sunflower seeds, caramel apples, apple juice and a personalized greeting card

 February: Happy Valentine’s Day

-Assorted Valentine candy and other items, two sodas or waters, personalized greeting card.
+Assorted Valentine candy and other items, two sodas or waters and a personalized greeting card.

 Anytime of the Year Packages